cillianwing/give-me-live-music-client/NOTES.md

 - Delete/Cancel Button
 - *later* *Possibly a column on the side to show related concerts user may be interested in?
 Or potentially spotify playlists relevant to bands user will be seeing?

-## NextConcert (component)

-### Child Components / Properties
-- Needs delete functionality

 ## UserProfile

 ### Child Components / Properties

-## SearchForm / UpcomingConcerts

-### Child Components / Properties
-- I want to add the ability to search for an artist name to see their upcoming dates.